 We encourage you to discuss the importance of clinical research with your patients and to refer individuals who may be interested in learning more.

 Cognitively impaired participants will attend five study visits over four years, and cognitively normal participants will attend three visits over two years.
 During study visits your patients will receive the following exams:

 Clinical and cognitive assessments

 Participants will undergo a series of tests and exams performed by the study physician and other study personnel.
 Participants will also be asked to answer various questionnaires.

-The study involves an MRI scan and two types of PET scans of the brain.
+The study involves an MRI scan and three types of PET scans of the brain.
 Imaging will allow researchers to detect brain atrophy as well as amyloid or tau protein deposits.
 Participants will receive results from their MRI scans.
 Cognitively impaired participants will also receive results from their amyloid PET scans.

 Researchers will collect blood from each participant to extract DNA, RNA, plasma, serum and peripheral blood mononuclear cells.
 Blood will also be drawn to screen for genetic mutations associated with Alzheimer’s disease.

 Participants will also be given the opportunity to undergo an optional lumbar puncture to collect cerebral spinal fluid (CSF).